Thanks for stopping by!

 my back pages:

-Some years back I had the unique opportunity to profile Motown's top two bassists, James Jamerson and Bob Babbitt, for Bass Guitar Magazine.
+Years back I had a unique opportunity to profile Motown's top two bassists, James Jamerson and Bob Babbitt, for Bass Guitar Magazine.
 By virtue of the iconic Detroit label's global success, the pair is among the most recorded and widely heard bass players in music history.
-In particular, it was an honor to interview Babbitt.
+In particular, it was an honor to personally interview Babbitt.

 James Jamerson: Motown's Master Of The Groove